-- (3) a description of the proposed transaction, including: - (a) identification of the current owners of the 1 [long-term care facility] nursing home 1; - (b) identification of 100 percent of the proposed new owners, including the names and addresses of all principals 1 and interested parties 1; and - (c) if applicable, a copy of an organizational chart, including parent corporations and wholly-owned subsidiaries; - (4) a copy of the agreement of sale and, if applicable, a copy of any lease and management agreements; - (5) a projection of profits and losses for the next three years and a capital budget projection for the next three years; and - (6) disclosure of any licensed health care facilities owned, operated, or managed by the proposed owners and principals in any state or territory of the United States or in the District of Columbia in the preceding 1[five] three 1 years, along with 1[audited] ownercertified financial statements for each such facility for the last three years during which the facility was owned, operated, or managed by 1[the third party entity] owner or principal1.
-If the owners or principals own, operate, or manage facilities located outside New Jersey, the application shall include 1[letters from the regulatory agency in each jurisdiction in which a facility is owned, operated, or managed, verifying that the facility was operated in substantial compliance with the laws of that jurisdiction throughout the preceding five year period or for such time during that period as the third party entity owned, operated, or managed the facility, and that the facility has had no disclosures by the applicant as to any enforcement actions imposed during that period of time 1against any facility owned, operated, or managed by the applicant in any jurisdiction.
+(3) a description of the proposed transaction, including:

+- 2 (a) identification of the current owners of the 1 [long-term care facility] nursing home 1; - (b) identification of 100 percent of the proposed new owners, including the names and addresses of all principals 1and interested parties 1; and - (c) if applicable, a copy of an organizational chart, including parent corporations and wholly-owned subsidiaries; 1 and 1 - (4) a copy of the agreement of sale and, if applicable, a copy of any lease and management agreements 1[; - (5) a projection of profits and losses for the next three years and a capital budget projection for the next three years; and - (6) disclosure of any licensed health care facilities owned, operated, or managed by the proposed owners and principals in any state or territory of the United States or in the District of Columbia in the preceding five years, along with audited financial statements for each such facility for the last three years during which the facility was owned, operated, or managed by the third party entity.
+If the owners or principals own, operate, or manage facilities located outside New Jersey, the application shall include letters from the regulatory agency in each jurisdiction in which a facility is owned, operated, or managed, verifying that the facility was operated in substantial compliance with the laws of that jurisdiction throughout the preceding five year period or for such time during that period as the third party entity owned, operated, or managed the facility, and that the facility has had no enforcement actions imposed during that period of time 1.

 The applicant may additionally submit a summary of the application materials that includes such details concerning the application as are required by the department, but that omits any proprietary information in the contracts for the sale or management of the nursing home, and any home addresses, social security numbers, or other personal information of any proposed owner, principal, or interested party.
-A summary prepared by the applicant may only be used for the purposes of posting information concerning the application on the department's Internet website pursuant to paragraph (1) of subsection e. of this section.
+A summary prepared by the applicant may only be used for the purposes of posting information concerning the application on the department's Internet website pursuant to paragraph (1) of subsection d. of this section.